dgryski/go-perfbook/performance.md

 "Should you optimize?
 "Yes, but only if the problem is important, the program is genuinely too slow, and there is some expectation that it can be made faster while maintaining correctness, robustness, and clarity."
--- The Practice of Programming
+-- The Practice of Programming, Kernighan and Pike

 [BitFunnel performance estimation](http://bitfunnel.org/strangeloop) has some numbers that make this trade-off explicit.
 Imagine a hypothetical search